-Gender-based violence (GBV) is a term used to describe harmful acts perpetrated against a person based on socially ascribed differences between males and females, and is used to highlight how gender discrimination makes women and girls vulnerable to various forms of violence, including but not limited to: early/forced marriage, female genital cutting, sexual harassment, dowry/bride price abuse, intimate partner/domestic violence, deprivation of inheritance and property, sexual assault and rape.
+Gender-based violence (GBV) is a term used to describe harmful acts perpetrated against a person based on socially ascribed differences between males and females.
+The term also is used to highlight how gender discrimination makes women and girls vulnerable to various forms of violence—including, but not limited to, early/forced marriage, female genital cutting, sexual harassment, dowry/bride price abuse, intimate partner/domestic violence, deprivation of inheritance and property, sexual assault and rape.

-Gender-based violence is a pervasive public health and human rights problem, affecting the physical and psychological health of survivors, as well as the health and wellbeing of families and communities.
-Women and girls are particularly vulnerable to violence in emergency settings, when risks are compounded at the very time support systems are interrupted.
-International Medical Corps works with communities to address these risks and combat beliefs and practices that perpetuate violence against women and girls.
-International Medical Corps is also a leading agency in the delivery of quality, focused support services for survivors of gender-based violence.
-We tailor support services to different cultures and contexts, helping survivors to recover from traumatic experiences and safely reintegrate into communities.
+Gender-based violence is a pervasive public health and human rights problem, affecting the physical and psychological health of survivors, as well as the health and well-being of families and communities.
+Women and girls are particularly vulnerable to violence in emergency settings, when risks can rise at the very time that support systems are interrupted.
+International Medical Corps works with communities to address these risks, and to combat beliefs and practices that perpetuate violence against women and girls.
+We also are a leading agency in the delivery of quality, focused support services for survivors of GBV.
+We tailor these services to different cultures and contexts, helping survivors recover from traumatic experiences and safely reintegrate into communities.

-Worldwide, one in three women have experienced violence by an intimate partner or sexual violence by a non-partner.
+Worldwide, one in three women experience violence by an intimate partner or sexual violence by a non-partner.

-Women who have been abused by their partners are almost twice as likely to experience depression, and in some regions, 1.5 times more likely to acquire HIV.
+Women abused by their partners are almost twice as likely to experience depression and, in some regions, 1.5 times more likely to acquire HIV.

-Complications from pregnancy and childbirth is the leading cause of death for girls aged 15-19 in developing countries, where one in three girls will marry before the age of 18.
+Complications from pregnancy and childbirth are the leading cause of death for girls aged 15 to 19 in developing countries, where one in three girls will marry before 18.

 Managing GBV Programmes in Humanitarian Settings